The Green Goblin's Last Stand: Plot

 Peter Parker, as his alias Spider-Man, is following a stolen vehicle.
 He stops the car and traps the two criminals.
 Afterwards, he meets his girlfriend Gwen Stacy.
 Peter's spider-sense detects Norman Osborn traveling in a taxi, and he learns from Gwen that Norman survived an explosion at his chemical plant.
 Norman returns to his home, in an amnestic state, in an attempt to find his son, Harry.
 In his room, he finds a newspaper detailing the explosion of Norman's plant, caused by a battle between Spider-Man and The Green Goblin.
 Peter visits Norman, who becomes enraged and tells him to leave.
 Peter believes he is unwell, and tells Gwen that Norman was obviously mentally altered after the accident.
 Norman sees Parker's name on the newspaper and hallucinates that Spider-Man is chasing him into the streets of New York.
-Three thugs harass and attack him, leaving him unconscious.
+Three thugs harass and attack him, but is overpowered by Norman, still thinking he is attacking Spider-Man.
+The thugs desperately tries to stop him, but he continues.
+One of the thugs bash a bottle on Norman then leaves him there, unconscious.

 The next day, Norman wakes up in his former 'warehouse'.
 He finds the goblin equipment, and vows revenge on Spider-Man.
-Peter goes back to Norman's apartment and finds the newspaper, realizing that he is the Green Goblin.
+Peter goes back to Norman's apartment and finds the newspaper, realizing that he has once again become the Green Goblin.
 He bumps into Harry Osborn, who believes his father is still in the hospital.
-Harry discovers that the card with the doctor's number is missing from his desk, but that the doctor’s number had his name and address on it.
-Gwen goes to look for Peter at his "Darkroom", but Norman kidnaps her and takes her to the rooftops.
+Harry discovers that the card with the doctor's number and address is missing from his desk, but that the card had Peter's address and number on it as well.
+Gwen goes to look for Peter at his Darkroom, but Norman kidnaps her and takes her to the rooftops.
 Peter finds she is missing, and is challenged by Norman to come rescue her.
 Peter trips Norman with his web, but after he regains consciousness, he pushes Gwen off the roof.
 Peter quickly spins a web to catch Gwen, breaking her neck in the process.
 Enraged, Peter nearly kills Norman, but he escapes by throwing a pumpkin bomb.

 Norman is tracked down by Peter to the warehouse ruins.
 Peter makes Norman's glider malfunction and defeats him.
 After asking him why he killed Gwen, Norman is apathetic, and describes her as a "pawn".
 Peter almost beats Norman to death again, but cannot bring himself to do so.
 Norman activates his glider to kill Peter, but his spider sense activates and he quickly jumps out of the way, leaving the glider to impale Norman, killing him.

 At the cemetery, Peter apologizes to Gwen at her grave, stating that Norman's death only made the pain worse.
 He admits hesitance in being Spider-Man, but reminds himself of his promise to Uncle Ben's death that he would continue being Spider-Man.